11sanika/Landing-page/README.md

 # Landing-page
 📌 Overview
-This project is a responsive landing page for a travel agency, built using HTML, CSS, and JavaScript.
+This project is a responsive landing page for a travel agency, built using HTML, CSS.
 The webpage showcases stunning travel destinations, services, and contact details to engage potential travelers.

 🎯 Features
 ✅ Beautiful and engaging UI design